 Of course, income investors can build a portfolio that pays dividends every month by choosing stocks that reward shareholders in alternate months.
 Nevertheless, that is more difficult and can be more expensive (transaction costs) than choosing monthly dividend-paying investments.

 Whether to meet specific financial needs or to take advantage of the compounding, monthly payments can still have the upper hand against less frequent payments.
-The more frequent the dividend the faster it is reinvested.
+The more frequent the dividend the faster it is reinvested this means your monthly income increases faster.
 Obviously, the difference is small because each reinvestment amounts to 1/12 of the yearly dividend but over a long period (decades) it turns into a sizeable amount.

 Less volatility around ex-dividend date

 There is a date after which investors that buy the stock aren’t entitled to receive the next dividend; instead, they have to wait for the following payment.
 That date is called “ex-dividend date”.

 Imagine a company that pays an annual dividend of 5%.
 It’s easy to understand there will be a lot of people trying to get the stock right before ex-dividend date in hopes of getting 5% out of their investment without having to wait the whole year and being exposed to share price volatility.
 In the same way, there will be a lot of people closing their position after they get their payment.